Data product basics

 - Data Product

-A data product is a reusable package that provides data to answer a business question or solve a specific business problem. - Data Product Output Port
+A data product is a reusable package that provides data to answer a business question or solve a specific business problem. - Data Product Port

 A data contract defines the commitments a data product owner makes to data consumers.
 The data contract documents the structure, format, service level, quality, and terms of use.Example The contract can outline service-level objectives (SLOs) related to system uptime and latency for a data product.
 It can also include details about pipelines or data delivery mechanisms and provide information about the data, such as schema and expected quality metrics.